t-murash/LAMMPS-UEFEX/examples/README.md

 Since the raw data of the elongational viscosity is noisy, we apply Savitzky-Golay filter to smooth out the high frequency noise in `smooth.py`.
-Finally, we will get the above graph using gnuplot.
+Finally, we will get the above graph using `gnuplot`.